 The truth is that teenagers are very interested in anything that they can see the point in, but they can’t see the point in 99% of what they’re being taught at the moment.
 And this is leading to a disengagement that is immeasurably damaging their educations, our schools’ results, and wider society.

-There is no reason why we teach them language analysis by using Shakespeare, with his strange 16th Century syntax and obscure Greco-Roman references, instead of teaching them to interrogate the subtle spin of the modern media, an understanding of which will stand behind how they understand the world they live in.
+There is no reason why we teach them language analysis by using Shakespeare, with his strange 16th Century syntax and obscure Greco-Roman references, instead of teaching them to interrogate the subtle spin of the modern media, an understanding of which will underpin how they understand the world they live in.
 It seems ludicrous to prioritise teaching them how to calculate the internal angles of a triangle, while ignoring GDP or APR or inflation.
 It is insane that we don’t ever teach them the core values of the political Left and Right and then complain when they don’t seem interested in politics.
-And how we can live in a society where ignorance of the law is no excuse for breaking it, without ever teaching them what the law actually is goes some way beyond my comprehension.
+And how can we live in a society where ignorance of the law is no excuse for breaking it, without ever teaching them what the law actually is?

 The list goes on (and there a complete version of it here), but I do not believe you can overstate just how much of a game changer this would be.